Animal bites and dangerous dogs

 There are many designated off-leash dog parks in King County.
 Check with your local city to find a location near you, or visit the King County parks page for information on the Marymoor off-leash park.

-Regulations for unincorporated King County are set out in King County Code - Title 11 (PDF).
+Regulations for unincorporated King County and contracting cities are set out in Title 11 of King County Code.